-The CN executive team guickly adjusted to weaker volumes in 2016 by maintaining its focus on operational efficiency, while continuing to provide quality service to its customers and improve its safety performance.
-As a result, net income increased by three percent to C\$3,640 million.
-The operating ratio for 2016 improved by 2.3 points to 55.9 percent while the Company continued to reinvest in the business with 2016 capital spending of C\$2.75 billion.
-In 2016, CN's dividend was increased by 20% and 26.4 million shares were repurchased, returning over C\$3.2 billion to shareholders.
+As the economy strengthened in 2017, so did customer demand, and CN hit record volumes in a number of areas, especially in international intermodal, frac sand, coal, propane, and potash.
+As a result the revenues increased by eight percent to C\$13,041 million compared to prior year.
+Records were also attained in operating income, as well as in reported and adjusted net income and earnings per share while the Company continued to reinvest in the business with 2017 capital spending of C\$2.7 billion.
+In 2017, CN's dividend was increased by 10% and 20.4 million shares were repurchased, returning over C\$3.2 billion to shareholders.

-For 2016, after considering the financial results against established corporate objectives on a currency adjusted basis, the Board of Directors assessed the corporate performance at "partially exceeds", resulting in a corporate performance factor of 115.5% (and 131% for NEOs and 180 other executives and senior management employees).
+For 2017, after considering the financial results against established corporate objectives on a currency adjusted basis, the Board of Directors assessed the corporate performance at "exceeds", resulting in a corporate performance factor of 150% (and 200% for 206 executives and senior management employees, including the NEOs).